 OK. ready to begin the soil remediation.
 Basic science tells us that plants use the nutrients in soil to grow.
 Over time, reusing the same potting soil in container gardening can deplete the nutrient stores in the soil and result in lackluster plants.
 Luckily, there's no need to do a wholesale soil dump each spring.

 To prep the box, I used a trowel to turn my soil.
 Turning the soil had the dual purpose of making sure that it wasn't invested with bugs—in which case a dump might be worth it-—and making sure that the soil is light and fluffy.
 Hard and compacted soil doesn't leave enough room for roots to grow, so this step is crucial.
 Use a sturdy trowel; mine is a DeWit Garden Hand Shovel ($25.90 from Kaufmann Mercantile).

 Over-wintering bulbs in window boxes in New York City is tough.
 Window boxes get much chillier than ground soil, which usually means that bulbs don't survive the deep freeze of winter.
 Instead of planting bulbs in the fall, I purchased a few pots of Bridal Crown Daffodils from GRDN that had already been started.
-When they bloom, they'll have ruffly white flowers with deep yellow centers; you can buy 25 bulbs of Bridal Crown Daffodil for $19.50 from Brent and Becky's Bulbs.
+When they bloom, they'll have ruffly white flowers with deep yellow centers; you can buy 15 bulbs Bridal Crown Daffodil bulbs for $11.01 from Holland Bulb Farms (available seasonally).